ampize/alambic/_posts/2016-05-20-relations.md

 }
 ~~~

-The relation is always built as a "key:value" expression where the key is target type key name and the value is the declaring type key name.
+The relation is always built as a "key:value" expression where the key is the target type key name and the value is the declaring type key name.

 ## One to many